Friday, October 26, 2018

 "No Excuses", from the 1994 EP Jar of Flies, is one of those rare things I was into as it was happening.
 Usually, I display a sort of automatic skepticism when it comes to anything current, anything too cool, too of the moment, and then reliably come around years after the fact, flashing a "what was I (not) thinking...??" shrug and going on and on about everything I missed.
 Many of the songs on this very list, which I've been churning out for almost six years now, are songs I came late to.

-But the grinding sense of alienation, the false hopes and empty promises, the fatalistic sense of departure, perhaps to something you can't come back from, so effortlessly forged in "No Excuses" by Staley's compelling vocals, was something I was absorbing fully like ointment when I was 21 and this music - and music like it - was still creeping up the charts.
+But the grinding sense of alienation, the false hopes and empty promises, the fatalistic sense of departure, perhaps to something you can't come back from, so effortlessly forged in "No Excuses" by Staley's compelling vocals, was something I was absorbing fully like ointment when I was 21 and this music - and music like it - was slow-crawling up the charts.

 "You my friend, I will defend, and if we change well I'll love you anyway..."